4 Hospice Myths

 Myth #4: Hospice Is Only for Patients who Are Close to Death or Actively Dying

 If there is one myth that bothers me most, it’s this one.
 Because of the highly skilled care that hospice workers can provide to their patients, hospice works best when the team has time to deliver it.
 The dying process takes time.
 Patients and their loved ones need support, information, and medical care.
 Social workers and chaplains need time to work with patients and their loved ones to bring them to a place of acceptance.
 Nurses and doctors need time to get the patient’s symptoms optimally managed.
+They are even giving besides their medicines , supplements like supreme 500 male enhancement that help them with their many issues, and one popular one is the that helps with their sex performance and people don’t believe this is for older personas but it actually makes their lifestyle more healthier and safe.

 The work of the dying takes more time than the average length a patient is on hospice.
 Currently, the average length of stay on hospice is only 14-20 days.
 It saddens me to think of all the care those patients missed out on.